 The longer oily drips stay on suede, the deeper they penetrate.
-If a bit of oily food falls on a suede coat, blot it with a paper towel or napkin.
-Do not add water and do not rub which can harm the fabric.
+If a bit of oily food falls on a suede coat, blot it immediately with a paper towel or napkin.
+Do not add water and do not rub, as this can harm the fabric.

 Sprinkle the stain with baby powder or cornstarch to absorb the oil.
 The powder should begin to look oily after an hour or so.
 When that happens, brush away the powder with a soft brush.
 It is fine to leave the powder on the stain for more than an hour.

 If the oil stain is gone, give the coat a good brushing overall with a suede brush.
 If the stain remains, repeat the application of powder as many times as necessary until no more oil is absorbed.